Walt Disney Pictures: 2010s–present

-In 2017, The Walt Disney Company announced it was creating its own streaming service platform.
+In 2017, the Walt Disney Company announced it was creating its own streaming service platform.
 The new service, known as Disney+, would feature original programming created by the company's vast array of film and television production studios, including Walt Disney Pictures.
 As part of this new distribution platform, Bailey and Horn confirmed that Walt Disney Pictures would renew development on smaller-budgeted genre films that the studio had previously stopped producing for the theatrical exhibition market a few years prior.
 In 2018, nine films were announced to be in production or development for the service.
 These films would be budgeted between $20 million and $60 million.
-The studio is expected to produce approximately 3-4 films per year exclusively for Disney+, alongside its theatrical tentpole slate.
+The studio was expected to produce approximately 3–4 films per year exclusively for Disney+, alongside its theatrical tentpole slate.
 Disney+ was launched on November 12, 2019, in the United States, Canada, and the Netherlands, with subsequent international expansions.
 Within the first two months of the service's launch, Walt Disney Pictures had released three films (Lady and the Tramp, Noelle, and Togo) exclusively for Disney+.

-On March 12, 2020, Fox Family president Vanessa Morrison was named president of live-action development and production of streaming content for both Disney and 20th Century Studios, reporting directly to Bailey.
+On March 12, 2020, 20th Century Family president Vanessa Morrison was named president of live-action development and production of streaming content for both Disney and 20th Century Studios, reporting directly to Bailey.
 That same day, Philip Steuer and Randi Hiller were also appointed as president of the studio's physical, post-production and VFX, and executive vice president for casting, respectively–overseeing these functions for both Walt Disney Pictures and 20th Century Studios.
-In 2023, Walt Disney Pictures celebrated its centennial alongside Walt Disney Animation Studios and their corporate parent company.
+In 2023, Walt Disney Pictures celebrated its centennial alongside Walt Disney Animation Studios and their corporate parent company as a whole.
+That same year, Indiana Jones and the Dial of Destiny marked the studio's first official co-production with Lucasfilm.

+On February 26, 2024, Disney announced a leadership change, with Bailey stepping down as president and replaced by David Greenbaum, who formerly co-led Searchlight Pictures.
+Greenbaum leads Walt Disney Pictures and co-lead 20th Century Studios with current 20th Century president Steve Asbell.
+On February 19, 2025, Daria Cercek joined the studio as president of theatrical.